slowernews/hamster-system/README.md

 - [Twitter](https://twitter.com/)'s concept of *#* and *@* as the basis of the project folders notation.
 - [SemVer](http://www.semver.org/) for file versioning.
-- [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) to manage actions in Evernote.
+- [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) to manage the workflow in Evernote.

 ###So, how can you start?